 Injections for wet AMD, and other conditions which would cause severe visual loss if not treated, are still going ahead.

 Hospitals will continue to treat patients considered at high risk from loss of vision if not seen in time, while minimising the amount of contact patients have with other patients and with hospital staff.
 You can also read more about the joint efforts of RCOphth and The College of Optometrists to minimise the risk of visual loss by maintaining essential eye care in hospitals and the community.

 - You should continue to seek NHS help through your GP, NHS111, 999 or A&E if you or your family become acutely unwell and believe that you may be suffering from a serious or life threatening condition

 - You should continue with ongoing treatments for all your medical conditions and attend any hospital or GP appointments that are requested.
 Routine care is being carried out, where possible, through ‘phone calls or video links so you will not be asked to attend unless absolutely necessary

 - Hospitals are safer than your own home if you are in need of emergency care.
 The reorganisation of services includes protecting patients who are being seen for conditions other than COVID-19.

-For more information on what clinics are doing to ensure patient safety, read our latest advice, or call our advice and information service on 0300 3030 111.
+For more information on what clinics are doing to ensure patient safety call our advice and information service on 0300 3030 111.